 - [email protected]

 Homa Hassan is an international development and American foreign policy professional with a decade of experience in public policy, American government, donor coordination, and foreign assistance budgeting.
 At the GW Elliott School of International Affairs, she teaches a graduate-level course on Analyzing Foreign Assistance.
-Ms. Hassan currently serves as a Program Analyst and Country Coordinator in the Office of U.S. Foreign Assistance Resources with the U.S. Agency for International Development (USAID) at the Department of State.
-In this position, she serves as the primary point of contact to the State Department and USAID Africa bureaus, the field, and other agencies on foreign assistance to East Africa, while also serving as an advisor and technical expert on budget, strategic planning, and legislative requirements.
+Ms. Hassan currently serves as a Program Analyst and Country Coordinator in the Office of Foreign Assistance with the U.S. Agency for International Development (USAID) at the Department of State.
+In this position, she serves as the primary point of contact to the State Department and USAID Middle East bureaus, the field, and other agencies on foreign assistance to the Middle East and North Africa, while also serving as an advisor and technical expert on budget, strategic planning, and legislative requirements.